Transcend Access to Information

 The online M.S. in Library and Information Science from St. John’s University gives you the knowledge you need to provide others with access to information where, when, and how they need it.
 You learn to use innovative research tools that are revolutionizing librarianship and the information professions, while building the skills most valued by employers in the field.

-Why SJU’s M.S. in Library and Information Science?
+Why St. John’s M.S. in Library and Information Science?

 - Prepare for a specialty.
-You have the opportunity to personalize your learning to your specific career goals.
+You have the opportunity to personalize your learning to your specific career goals by choosing from one of six concentrations.
 Upon graduation, you are ready for a variety of information roles.

 - Build ALA competencies.
 This ALA-accredited program gives you practical, current knowledge and an e-portfolio aligned with ALA core competencies, which you can showcase to employers.